 - Find someone to partner funds with who is not a disqualified person.

-No. Per IRS Section 4975, investments with IRAs must be passive investment.
-Unfortunately, you and most family members are prohibited from using assets owned by your IRA. .
+Per IRS Section 4975, investments with IRAs must be passive investments.
+You and most family members are prohibited from using assets owned by your IRA.

 Typically, your IRA can purchase investments in three different ways: